-Due to the popularity of having a domestic pet, this question plagues thousands of people across the country.
+Due to the popularity of having fur babies, this question plagues thousands of people across the country.
 Currently, 48 percent of homes in the United States own dogs and 38 percent own cats.
-While they are adorable, these animals run the risk of damaging your flooring via scratching, shedding, and having accidents.
+While they are adorable, having pets means you run the risk of them damaging your flooring via scratching, shedding, and having accidents.

 Characteristics of a Pet-Friendly Floor